Views Navigation

 Today

-Ink Shop Printmaking Center Studio Gallery 330 E. State St., ITHACA, NY
+Ink Shop Printmaking Center Studio Gallery 330 E. State St., ITHACA, NY, United States

 This workshop is a fun family printmaking class.
 We will be painting stenciled mylar plates with water-based inks to create subtle and intricate monotype prints.
 This process allows you to paint quickly onto the mylar plates, then transfer the ink to dampened paper using an etching press.
 You will learn about ghost images, which can achieve wonderful effects with immediate results.
 This technique is completely non-toxic and the fee covers participation for 1 parent and elementary school age child.